millierni/archlinux-packages/README.md

       ```
       gpg --keyserver hkp://pgp.mit.edu --recv-keys $PUBLIC_KEY
       ```
+    - If not
-    - If not, replace `Magic Unicorn` and `magic@unicorn.pw` with the name and email associated with the signature
+      Replace `Magic Unicorn` and `magic@unicorn.pw` with the name and email associated with the signature
       ```
       gpg --keyserver hkp://pgp.mit.edu --search-keys "Magic Unicorn <magic@unicorn.pw>
       ```